dogweather/forkful/content/en/clojure/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging is essentially the software equivalent of a ship's log; it's a way to record events that happen while an application is running.
-Programmers do it to keep track of these events for debugging, audit trails, or to gain insights into the behavior of a system in production.

 ## How to:
 Clojure leans on Java's logging facilities, but you can tap into them in a more idiomatic Clojure way.
 Let's take a look at how you might use `clojure.tools.logging`, which provides a simple abstraction over several logging frameworks: